AdityaShen/Simba-Diagnostics-Tool/README.md

-# Simba
+# Simba PED Controller

-Simba is a cross-platform Electron application for streaming Android device screen and audio to your browser, with built-in diagnostics, HAR trace collection, and robust backend services.
+Simba is a powerful, cross-platform Electron application designed for advanced Android device management, diagnostics, and streaming.
+With Simba, you can:

+- Stream your Android device's screen and audio in real time to your browser or desktop, using high-performance scrcpy integration.
+- Collect HTTP Archive (HAR) traces to analyze and troubleshoot network activity directly from your device.
+- Run comprehensive device diagnostics, including WiFi, battery, storage, and process monitoring, all from a unified interface.
+- Record device screens, interact with ADB shell, and access multiple video decoding options for maximum compatibility.
+- Use Simba as a standalone desktop app (Windows, Mac, Linux) or in your browser for flexible workflows.
+- Benefit from a secure, configurable backend (Node.js, Express, WebSocket) that supports multi-device labs and remote access.

+Simba is ideal for developers, QA engineers, and support teams who need reliable Android streaming, deep diagnostics, and easy automation in a single, user-friendly tool.
 ## Features

 - Stream Android device screen/audio to browser (via scrcpy)